XuehaiPan/nvitop/README.md

                         Thresholds of GPU memory utilization to distinguish load intensity.
                         Coloring rules: light < th1 % <= moderate < th2 % <= heavy.
                         ( 1 <= th1 < th2 <= 99, defaults: 10 80 )
+  --ascii               Use ASCII characters only.
+                        This option is useful for terminals that do not support Unicode symbols.
 ```

 #### Keybindings for monitor mode